GeneRegulationi3S/APAtizer/README.md

 # Creating input files for APAtizer
 The script to create the input files requires the raw BAM files to be placed in a folder called **RAW_BAM**.
-To start, clone the repository in the same directory of the **RAW_BAM** and enter the folder with the following commands.
+To start, clone the repository in the same directory of the **RAW_BAM** folder and enter the repository with the following command.

 ```shell
 git clone https://github.com/brss12/APAtizer.git && cd APAtizer